 The lifecycle of a material plays a crucial role in determining its sustainability.
 This includes everything from the sourcing and production of the material to its eventual disposal.
 By considering the entire lifecycle of a material, interior designers can make informed decisions about which materials are the most sustainable and environmentally responsible to use.

-Sustainable materials not only have a reduced impact on the environment during their production and disposal, but they also have a positive impact on indoor air quality and human health.
+Sustainable materials not only have a reduced impact on the environment during their production and disposal, but they also positively impact indoor air quality and human health.
 For example, materials like bamboo and cork are naturally renewable and free from harmful chemicals, making them a safer option for indoor use.

 The Role of Government and Industry in Promoting Sustainable Materials